ResMed: New Setup Wizard and Native Mobile App Feature

 What I Learned

-Next time, I plan to reach out to mentors and colleagues to understand how to better recruit hard to recruit participants
+Next time, I plan to reach out to mentors and colleagues to understand how to recruit participants that are difficult to convince to participate in a study

 “Unfortunately, only motivated participants responded, and I can’t tell you if this design increases motivation for patients who are disengaged with PAP therapy.”